RetroPie/RetroPie-Docs/docs/MAME.md

 This page is a resource for additional details on RetroPie's MAME emulators including configuration paths, controls, and the ROM sets which each emulator requires.

-**MAME Terminology**
-* **ROM, ROM set, and romset** - MAME games are packaged as zip files, most of which are composed of more than one individual 'ROM' files.
-That is why some resources refer to an individual MAME game as a ROM (like people use to describe a zipped game cartridge ROM) while other resources refer to an individual MAME game as a ROM set or romset.
-* **ROM version or ROM set version** - Each version of the MAME emulator must be used with ROMs that have the same exact version number.
-For example, MAME 0.37b5 ROMs are required by the MAME4ALL emulator, but will not work correctly with the lr-mame2010 emulator, which requires MAME 0.139 ROMs.
-* **Sample** - Some games require an additional zip file with recorded sounds or music in order for audio to work correctly.
-The path where these samples should be copied varies from emulator to emulator.
-* **CHD** - Some games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
-CHDs files should be copied to subfolders within the folder where the MAME ROM zips have been installed.

 [**All Arcade ROMS Compatibility List**](https://docs.google.com/spreadsheets/d/1antILt7D12EWOFzyJwTfB86NceghMJKXG7CdYumuHec/edit?usp=sharing) feel free to contribute to the list.

 | Emulator | ROM Folder | Required ROM Set Version | Controller Configuration |